🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’»β˜• Digital Nomad Friendly Cafes + 8.5 -- 30 Many cafes are specifically designed to accommodate laptop users with ample power outlets, ergonomic seating, and a culture that welcomes long-stay remote workers.
+πŸ’»β˜• Digital Nomad Friendly Cafes + 8.5 -- 30 Many cafes cater to remote workers with power outlets and comfortable seating, though some may be pricey.

 🌟 QUALITY OF LIFE